LBGC-CFB/SpliceLauncher/README.md

 ---

 * dataTest: example of input files
-* refData: reference files that SpliceLauncher needs, here in hg19 assembly
-* scripts: complementary scripts to run SpliceLauncher pipeline
+* scripts: complementary scripts to run SpliceLauncher

 ## Getting started<a id="2"></a>